 Caffeine-fuelled days and pizza-powered nights in the office are just another month-end close for many finance professionals.
-But as today’s organizations take decisive action to continue business as usual despite COVID-19, traditional finance processes may never look the same again.
+But as today’s institutions take decisive action to continue business as usual despite COVID-19, traditional finance processes may never look the same again.

 How are successful finance functions creating new working practices, keeping employees safe, and also finalizing the numbers and closing the books on time?

-Organizations that had already moved from on-premise software to the cloud have been at an advantage.
+Institutions that had already moved from on-premise software to the cloud have been at an advantage.
 Three components have been important to this transition, plus a fourth that has recently become critical.

 Systems of Record